If you haven´t already, please have a look at the tutorial for an example of a full Border Gateway setup.

-Set up OpenID provider
+Set up OpenID Connect provider

-Create an SSL certificate for your deployment
+Create a TLS certificate for your deployment

 .pem files containing the certificate itself (including chain) and the private key.
 See below on how to provide the necessary information in a config file.

 Create config file

 Create a file

 Start Docker container

 docker-compose.
 Make sure the